iMicknl/azure-genesys-audiohook/README.md

     azd env new
     ```

-1. At this stage, you can customize your deployment by setting environment variables.
-Currently, you can specify the speech provider for transcription with the following command:
+1. (optional) At this stage, you can customize your deployment by setting environment variables.
+You can configure the following settings:

     ```bash
         azd env set SPEECH_PROVIDER <option>